SeanKilleen/seankilleen.github.io/_posts/2010-08-31-how-to-enforce-tls-encryption-on-tomcat-server-6-0.markdown

 However, this wasn’t going to fly for my client — an institution with strict security rules for its web applications — which, really, is a good thing.
 If TLSv1 wasn’t enabled properly, the site shouldn’t display, even if SSL is enabled.

 I looked around for how to do this, and to my surprise, it was incredibly difficult to find.
-After a great deal of Google searches and frustration, I finally found a post &nbsp;on the old, archived Tomcat developers listserv/group.[^1] It turns out that there’s another attribute you can add to your server connector in server.xml — the “protocols” attribute (standing for "secure" I believe; not a pluralization)
+After a great deal of Google searches and frustration, I finally found a post on the old, archived Tomcat developers listserv/group.[^1] It turns out that there’s another attribute you can add to your server connector in server.xml — the “protocols” attribute (standing for "secure" I believe; not a pluralization)

 So, in short, a Tomcat 6.0 connector in server.xml that enforces TLS looks something like the connector below (I’ve changed the password to a dummy, of course):